mattstratton/the-lovecats/content/_index.md

 *When does it start?*<br>
 We will be starting at 5PM!
 Unless you're part of the Getting Ready Crew, please try to arrive as close to cocktail hour at 5 PM as possible.

+*What about toasts at dinner?*<br>
+While we’re not doing any formal or scheduled toasts during dinner, if you feel moved to get up and share a memory or say a few words, we’d love that.
+Totally optional and nothing needs to be prepared, we just wanted to let you know in case you want to think about it ahead of time.

 *Will the dogs be there?*<br>
 While Moxie and Cody are important members of our family, they will not be at the wedding.
 We will have a photo of them on display.